orevaisaiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines: Script to display the first 10 lines of /etc/passwd.
 5-firstlines: Script to display the first 10 lines of /etc/passwd.
 5-firstlines: Script to display the first 10 lines of /etc/passwd.
+6-third_line: Script to displays the third line of the file iacta.